 We conclude with some further remarks on the difference between semi-controllability and controllability.
-Note that in Figure 9 (right), on both routes the two right-most pixels are outside the junction area.
-This allows both trains to exit the junction area from the same route, as shown in Figure 9 (middle).
+Note that in Fig. 9 (right), on both routes the two right-most pixels are outside the junction area.
+This allows both trains to exit the junction area from the same route, as shown in Fig. 9 (middle).
 Conversely, if only the right-most pixel were outside the junction area, then it would not be possible for both trains to exit the junction from the same route.
 The trains could only exit the junction area if their route is different.
-In this case, a non-empty strategy is only possible if also the trains are controllable (i.e., there is no opponent).
+In this case, a non-empty strategy is only possible if also the trains are controllable (i.e. there is no opponent).
 Instead, if the trains are semi-controllable, then there would be no strategy to guarantee that both trains eventually exit the junction area.
 This is because the opponent decides internally which route each train will take.
 Hence, the player cannot prevent the trains from taking the same route.

-4.3 Performance of the Experiments
+4.3 Performance of the experiments

 We now report the time needed to compute various phases of the three experiments and measures of the computed automata.
-We also discuss the performance improvement with respect to [10].
+We also discuss the performance improvement with respect to [22].
 The experiments have been performed on a machine with Intel(R) Core(TM) i9-9900K CPU @ 3.60 GHz equipped with 32 GB of RAM.
-This is the same machine that was used in [10].
+This is the same machine that was used in [22].

 The time performance is reported in Table 3.
 We note that the synthesis is (computationally) more expensive than the composition.
-Indeed, as showed in Section 2, each iteration of the synthesis requires to compute the set of dangling states, which requires a forward and backward visit of the automaton.
-The performances of the synthesis are similar to those of [10].
-There is a slight difference due to the updated version of CATLib (v.1.0.2) that has been used in this paper with respect to the one used in [10] (v.1.0.1).
+Indeed, as showed in Sect.
+2, each iteration of the synthesis requires to compute the set of dangling states, which requires a forward and backward visit of the automaton.
+The performances of the synthesis are similar to those of [22].
+There is a slight difference due to the updated version of CATLib (v.1.0.2) that has been used in this paper with respect to that used in [22] (v.1.0.1).
 In CATLib v.1.0.2, the forward and backward visit of the synthesis has been updated from a (tail) recursive schema to an iterative schema.
 This solved the problem of requiring a larger than default size of the stack to avoid stack overflow errors due to the many recursive calls.

-We also analysed the improvement in the various activities of CATLib with respect to [10].
-We only compare the performance of the first two experiments (Table 1), since the third experiment was not present in [10].
+We also analysed the improvement in the various activities of CATLib with respect to [22].
+We only compare the